Table of Contents

 Return to top

-If you have any questions/comments/suggestions about district data sharing and student privacy policies, please call the Assistant Superintendent for Curriculum, Instruction and Assessment Office at 516-887-0255.
+If you have any questions/comments/suggestions about district data sharing and student privacy policies, please call our Data Protection Officer (DPO) Dr. Gerard Beleckas at 516-887-0255.
+If you wish to report an improper disclosure to Lynbrook UFSD, please

 The following is a link to the official New York State Education Department (NYSED) website to file a complaint with the Chief Privacy Officer alleging that Personally Identifiable Information (PII) has been disclosed to or accessed by an unauthorized person.